The Ultimate Andaman & Nicobar Islands Guide

 This white sand beach is famous for its natural rock formation of varied shape and size.
 It is surrounded by various tropical lush green trees.
-One can spot different colored crabs here.
+One can spot different coloured crabs here.
 No water sport activities.
 Calm and less crowded.
-Best to catch the sun rise and set!
+Best to catch the sunrise and set!

 ✔️ Vijayanagar Beach

 Most resorts are located on this beach.
 Shallow waters and one can practically walk into the sea.
 Water is so clear that you can see the surface below.
 This place offers spectacular photo ops - a boat hooked to a bench, a tire hung to a tree!
 You could stay in a resort here and take long walks along the sea line, relax, cherish life with some good food and drinks here!
 The beach also provides some water sporting activities.

 ✔️ Govindnagar Beach